lancewood1/cloud-native-course-errata/README.md

 ### HA
 - How could you determine if your application has been crashing?
 - What are 4 HA features in PCF?
+- Can you find "PCF architecture diagram"?
+(Google it!)

 ### Spring Boot
 #### Spring vs. Spring Boot